 Should I Use Special Tires on an Electric Bike?

 You should use special tires on e-bikes because standard tires aren’t designed to withstand the demands of electric bikes.
-For instance, the extra motor and battery weight put a strain on standard tires which increase tread wear and makes them more susceptible to punctures.
+For instance, the extra motor and battery weight put a strain on standard tires which increases tread wear and makes them more susceptible to punctures.

 Therefore, e-bikes need stronger and higher-quality tires to support the heavier load.